hashicorp/terraform-website/content/source/docs/github-actions/actions/validate.html.md

 ---

 # Terraform Validate Action

-Runs `terraform validate` to validate the terraform files in a directory.
+Runs `terraform validate` to validate the Terraform files in a directory.
 Validation includes a basic check of syntax as well as checking that all variables declared in the configuration are specified in one of the possible ways: